frozenspider/adsl-watcher/README.md

 -------------
 You'll need to copy `application.conf.example` as `application.conf`, changing values according to your own setup.

-`router.interface` setting controls which router interface the router-watcher should query.
+`device.interface` setting controls which modem interface the adsl-watcher should query.
-For specific routers:
+For specific devices:

-Router name         | `interface` meaning
+Device name         | `interface` meaning
 ------------------- | -------------------
 Upvel UR344AN4G+    | Interface index in the dropdown, e.g. 0 for for PVC0
 Tenda D820B         | None